jascoproducts/firmware/README.md

 These files have been tested and validated <br>
 by the **Jasco Connected Home** team.

-*As testing occurs additional files will be released over time.*
+*As testing occurs additional files will be released.*

 <br>